rafaelldi/rafaelldi.github.io/_posts/2023-01-31-proxy-docker-requests.md

 # Conclusion

-In this post, we have discussed how to proxy a request to the container.
+In this post, I've shown how to proxy a request to the container.
 I hope this will help you.

 # References